 "I have to go grocery shopping.
 I should make a list.
 Should I just get up and make the list now?
 I forgot the pickles last time, can’t forget this time.
 Also, the oil in the car was supposed to get changed last week.
 Maybe I could do that on my lunch break on Thursday.
 Oh shoot, that meeting got moved to Thursday.
 I shouldn't be thinking about this before bed.
 Now I'm mad that I'm still awake.
 Now I'm wide awake because I'm mad.
 Uuugggghhhh."

 Doesn't just reading that make your skin crawl?
 Mindfulness meditation is just like exercise training for your brain.
 When you treat your brain like a muscle that requires practice to be strong and sharp, you give yourself the tools to interrupt those thoughts and return to center.
 That simple practice of returning to center, once honed into a skill, can be just what you need to help you break the cycle of anxious thoughts before bed—and do it without judgment or negative feelings toward your own thoughts and tendencies.

 Guided meditations can include breathing exercises, sleep-inducing stories, body scan work, techniques to relieve anxiety or release regrets, or even more advanced techniques like self-hypnosis for deep sleep.

 Sleeping is so vital for your physical and mental health, and too many Americans don't get enough sleep.
 By tapping into tools you can download to your smartphone, like ASMR-focused bedtime stories, sexy short stories, and guided meditation, you can empower yourself to get a better night's sleep.

-Try the sleep scenes on Dipsea to get started.
-You can begin a free trial for access to immersive pillow talks where the characters speak right to you, tranquil tours of dreamy destinations, and soothing sounds to lull you to sleep.
+Try the Sleep Scenes on Dipsea to get started.
+You can start a free trial for access to immersive Sleep Overs where characters tuck you in and stay nearby, tranquil tours of dreamy destinations, and soothing Soundscapes to lull you to sleep.